 What happens if RCM is not paid?

-Section 24 of the CGST Act, 2017 states that a person liable to pay GST under the reverse charge mechanism have to compulsorily register under GST.
+Section 24 of the CGST Act, 2017 mandates compulsory GST registration.
+Anyone paying tax under the reverse charge mechanism must register under GST.
 The threshold limits of Rs.20 lakh or Rs.40 lakh, as the case may be, will not apply to them.

-The interest will be calculated at the rate of 18% per annum from the due date of the tax payment until the actual payment date.
+The system calculates interest at 18% per annum.
+It applies from the due date of tax payment until the actual payment date.
 It is important to note that the taxpayer may also face penalties under the GST Act for non-payment of tax.
 The penalty amount can be up to 100% of the tax amount that is due.

 Section 73 and Section 74 of the Central Goods and Services Tax Act, 2017 (CGST Act) deal with the penalty for wrongly availing ITC.
 The penalty for wrongly availing ITC is equivalent to the amount of ITC claimed.
-In addition, interest is also payable at the rate of 18% per annum on the amount of ITC claimed
+The recipient must pay interest at 18% per annum on the claimed ITC amount.

 When does a goods-reverse charge apply?

-The reverse charge mechanism is applicable only when the recipient is registered under GST.
+The recipient must register under GST for the reverse charge mechanism to apply.
 The RCM in GST does not apply if the recipient is not registered.
 Additionally, the recipient must self-invoice their transactions and pay taxes to the government as and when required

 In intra-state purchases, CGST and SGST have to be paid under the reverse charge mechanism (RCM) by the purchaser.
 Also, in the case of inter-state purchases, the buyer has to pay the IGST.
-The government notifies the list of goods or services on which this provision gets attracted from time to time.
+The government updates the list of goods or services subject to this provision from time to time.

 Who is liable to pay GST under a goods reverse charge?